mrsi-cerl/mrsi-gatsby/src/content/generic-pages/WaiverProcess.md

 5. The MBP Manager will coordinate with the FDT and COS.
 Final recommendation will be provided to the HQUSACE DCG-MIO.
 The DCG-MIO will make final approval of the Standard Design Waiver request.
-6. ACSIM, IMCOM, the Installation, MSC, GD, and COS will be advised of the HQUSACE decision ASAP.
+6. DCS G-9, IMCOM, the Installation, MSC, GD, and COS will be advised of the HQUSACE decision ASAP.
 The COS will assess approved waiver for possible permanent change to the current Standard Design/Criteria.